mn8375/Final_project_Manual_Testing/README.md

 #### 1.1.2 Entry criteria defined
 To start the testing process has been provided to the testers:
-* Approved test plan,
+* Approved test plan
-* Access to relevant documentation for the software product,
+* Access to relevant documentation for the software product
-* Test environments prepared (installation, software configuration, database, etc.),
+* Test environments prepared (installation, software configuration, database, etc.)
-* Access to systems and functionalities (accounts, permissions),
+* Access to systems and functionalities (accounts, permissions)
-* Functional business specifications are defined and testing environment is up and running.
+* Functional business specifications are defined and testing environment is up and running

 #### 1.1.3 Exit criteria defined

-* all planned test cases were executed;
+* all planned test cases were executed

-* 63% of the tests passed;
+* 63% of the tests passed

 * 5 bugs were found and an update of application will come to solve them